Ottermad/ottermad.github.io/_posts/2023-08-15-QC-Course-Complex-Numbers.md

 $$\frac{a + bi}{c + di}$$

-We can turn this into multiplying by a complex number and then dividing by a real number by multiplying the top and bottom the fraction by the complex conjugate of the bottom.
+We can turn this into what we already know how to do: multiplying by a complex number and then dividing by a real number.
+To do this we multiply the top and bottom of the fraction by the complex conjugate of the bottom.

 $$\frac{a + bi}{c + di} = \frac{(a + bi)(c - di)}{(c + di)(c - di)} = \frac{(a + bi)(c - di)}{c^2 + d^2}$$